 |Solvent||Max Conc. mg/mL||Max Conc. mM|

 The following data is based on the product molecular weight 334.33.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |5 mM||0.6 mL||2.99 mL||5.98 mL|

 |50 mM||0.06 mL||0.3 mL||0.6 mL|

 References are publications that support the biological activity of the product.

 Tomasz et al (1987) Isolation and structure of a covalent cross-link adduct between mito.
 C and DNA.
 Science 235 1204 PMID: 3103215

 Bizanek et al (1992) Isolation and structure of an intrastrand cross-link adduct of mito.
 C and DNA.
 Biochemistry 31 3084 PMID: 1554696